dombeesley/datacentricmilestone/README.md

 * As a user, I want to be able to sign up if it’s my first time visiting.
 * As a user, I want to be able to log in after I’ve signed up.
 * As a user, I want to be able to view different books.
-* As a user, want to be able to click on an individual book to view the user-submitted book review.
+* As a user, I want to be able to click on an individual book to view the user-submitted book review.
 * As a user, I want to be able to sort books by their genres.
 * As a user, I want to be able to add my own book review to the collection.
 * As a user, I want to be able to view my book review after it’s been added.